-To the extent we commence commercial operations overseas, we will be subject to the federal Foreign Corrupt Practices Act (the "FCPA") and other countries' anti-corruption/anti-bribery regimes, such as the U.K. Bribery Act.
+We are subject to the federal Foreign Corrupt Practices Act (the "FCPA") and other countries' anti-corruption/anti-bribery regimes, such as the U.K. Bribery Act.
 The FCPA prohibits improper payments or offers of payments to foreign governments and their officials for the purpose of obtaining or retaining business.
 Safeguards we implement to discourage improper payments or offers of payments by our employees, consultants, sales agents or distributors may be ineffective, and violations of the FCPA and similar laws may result in severe criminal or civil sanctions, or other liabilities or proceedings against us, any of which would likely harm our reputation, business, financial condition and result of operations.